SigNoz/signoz.io/src/pages/case-study/blipbillboards.md

 <p>&nbsp;</p>

-And it showed me that is someone hit this particular endpoint with this campaign and this amount of data and it created all of these sequel queries, literally 100 SQL queries in a single request.
-If you do a select on all of the rows you're looking for in the database at one go, it creates one SQL query.
+SigNoz showed me that if someone hits this particular endpoint with a particular campaign with a specific amount of data, it leads to 100 SQL queries in a single request.
+So if you do a `select` query on all of the rows you're looking for in the database in one go, it creates one SQL query.
-It's a little bit big, not terrible.
 It takes like 5 seconds to complete, which is not great, but it's not terrible.

 Data is right there in memory, and you're able to iterate through it and do whatever you need to do.
-Before that, it was going out and it wouldn't cache this data.
-It would be selecting a single row at a time time.
-And because of that, it was taking over three minutes to complete the single request.
+Before that, it was going out and wouldn't cache this data.
+It would be selecting a single row at a time.
+And because of that, it took over three minutes to complete a single request.

-And by seeing the trace details in SigNoz, I showed the developers exactly what was going on.
+And by seeing the trace details in SigNoz, I showed the developers what exactly was going on.
 I showed them the data that was being passed in.
-And now,  instead of three minutes  it takes 2 seconds to complete the exact same request.
+And now, instead of three minutes, it takes 2 seconds to complete the exact same request.

-### ***What made you choose SigNoz over other solutions.
-What were the solutions you were trying, and then what made you choose SigNoz?***
+### What made you choose SigNoz over other solutions?
+What solutions were you trying, and then what made you choose SigNoz?

 <LiteYoutubeEmbed id="8b3rutiPnTc" mute={false} />

 <p>&nbsp;</p>

-Sure, we tried jaeger before, and that one thing that happened is that I think the open telemetry packages were a little bit forked at that time or something.
+Sure, we tried Jaeger before, but I think the OpenTelemetry packages were a little bit forked at that time or something.

 Basically, it caused performance issues, so we had to roll that one back.
-But on top of that, trying to keep jaeger up with an elastic search back end, the Elasticsearch just didn't want to scale very well.
+But on top of that, trying to keep Jaeger up with an Elasticsearch backend was tough.
+Elasticsearch just couldn’t scale very well.

-It was fine for tiny little bits of data, but as soon as you went and tried to scale it up to the level that SigNoz is capable of handling, the Elasticsearch cluster fall over.
+It was fine for small amounts of data, but as soon as you went and tried to scale it up to the level that SigNoz is capable of handling, the Elasticsearch cluster fell over.

 And I know it could be fixed with tuning.
-I know it could be fixed with like throwing more resources at it, throwing more elastic search nodes at it, but it just wasn't cost effective.
+I know it could be fixed by throwing more resources at it and adding more elastic search nodes, but it wasn't cost-effective.

-We started getting to the point that it was thousands of dollars per month just to on the Jaeger service and that's just not worth it.
+We started getting to the point that it was thousands of dollars per month just to run the Jaeger service, and that's just not worth it.

-A little bit of money is expected because developer time is very valuable, but also at a certain point you hit that tip over point where developer time is worth less than trying to keep up that  cluster.
+A little bit of money is expected because developer time is very valuable, but at a certain point, you hit that tip-over point where developer time is worth less than trying to keep up that cluster.

 And so it just wasn't very effective.
 It slowed down the site, it had all sorts of issues.
-This time we're still using the same open telemetry packages, but I think something has been fixed or improved along the way.
+We're still using the same OpenTelemetry packages this time, but I think something has been fixed or improved along the way.

-So we didn't have any of those issues this time with rolling out open telemetry into the code base.
-But also SigNoz is way more performant and way more resource efficient.
-So we don't need to throw nearly as many nodes at it.
-We don't need to throw nearly as much compute or RAM at it.
+So we didn't have any of those issues with rolling out OpenTelemetry into the code base this time.
+Also, SigNoz is way more performant and way more resource efficient.
+We don't need to throw nearly as many nodes at it or as much compute or RAM.

-It just runs and it runs very efficiently for what it's doing.
+It just runs and runs very efficiently for what it's doing.

-### *How much resources SigNoz needed to handle your scale?*
+### *How much resource did SigNoz need to handle your scale?*

-So we did have to upsize our Kubernetes cluster we were using.
-Using `t3large` before, and now we had to go up to `t3xlarge` because the amount of memory and CPU that was available on the `t3large` wasn't enough to run the ClickHouse database.
+So we did have to upsize the Kubernetes cluster we were using.
+We were using `t3large` before, and now we had to go up to `t3xlarge` because the amount of memory and CPU that was available on the `t3large` wasn't enough to run the ClickHouse database.

-So the `t3xlarge`, as soon as we have created that, we basically dedicate one entire node to just the Click house database, and it's okay with that.
+So the `t3xlarge`, as soon as we have created that, we basically dedicate one entire node to just the ClickHouse database, and it's okay with that.

-And then we also did auto scaling for the otel collectors to be able to collect that data accurately.
-We tell it as soon as one of those nodes hit 50% Ram or CPU, go ahead and bump it up a little bit, and then bump it back down when you don't need it.
+And then, we also did auto-scaling for the OTel collectors to be able to collect the data accurately.
+As soon as one of the nodes hits 50% Ram or CPU, go ahead and bump it up a little bit, and then bump it back down when you don’t need it.

-And on average, we go between about, I want to say three otel collectors, up to about probably nine most I've seen in there for very short periods where there's little bursts and things like that.
-Altogether, if I remember right, it was about 32GB of RAM on average for everything altogether, including the ClickHouse and otel collector, including everything inside of the signals names.
-32GB RAM for 40 mn spans per hour.
+And on average, we go between about three OTel Collectors up to about nine.
+I have seen scaling up to nine for very short periods when there are little bursts or things like that.

+Altogether, if I remember right, it was about 32GB of RAM on average for everything, including the ClickHouse and OTel collector.
+So, broadly 32GB RAM is sufficient for 40 mn spans per hour.

-### ***What features do you use the most in SigNoz?***
+### *What features do you use the most in SigNoz?*

-That's the big thing we use the most is traces.
-We go and we look through the trace, we look at the spans, we look at the attributes that are set, look at the events that are thrown during that we have all those kind of things that are all showing exactly how that runs and that's incredibly helpful.
+We use distributed tracing a lot.
+We use all the features of distributed tracing, individual spans, attributes, and events associated with each span.
+With all the features combined, distributed tracing shows exactly how things are running, and that’s incredibly helpful.

-The second thing that I would say that we do the most with is the services which kind of show metrics like the P95, P99 as far as response times for different endpoints and looking at those, it's just nice to review and say hey look, this endpoint is taking a lot longer than these other endpoints.
+The second feature that we use the most is the application metrics page which shows latency like p95, p99, and response times for different endpoints.
+At a glance, we can review which endpoints are taking longer and investigate them.

 <figure data-zoomable align='center'>
     <img src="/img/case_study/ServiceMap.webp" alt="Service Map "/>